United States v. Cotterman: Background

-On April 6, 2007 at approximately 10 AM, Howard and Maureen Cotterman drove from Mexico to the Lukeville Port of Entry (POE).
+On April 6, 2007, at approximately 10 AM, Howard and Maureen Cotterman drove from Mexico to the Lukeville Port of Entry (POE).
 Upon arrival, the inspector checked the U.S. Customs and Border Protection, or CBP, electronic database and found a computer-generated alert, based upon Howard Cotterman's prior conviction for child sex crimes in 1992.
+(In that case, out of California, Cotterman had been convicted of thirty-three offenses, which included two counts of use of a minor in sexual conduct, two counts of lewd and lascivious conduct upon a child, and three counts of annoy/molest a child.)
 The alert advised the inspector to be on the lookout for child pornography and due to the warning, the Cottermans were sent to a secondary inspection area.

 During the vehicle search, two CBP officers discovered two laptops and three digital cameras.
 The officers were unable to find any contraband, but did discover a number of password protected files.
 During this time, the ICE case was assigned to Agent Riley, who then drove with her supervisor Agent Brisbane from Sells, Arizona to Lukeville.
 During the drive, the two agents decided that they would detain the laptops for forensic examination.

 After arriving at Lukeville POE at 3 or 3:30 PM, the two agents interviewed Howard and Maureen Cotterman separately.
 Howard Cotterman offered to help the agents with the computer, but the offer was declined.
 At 6 PM, the two agents left with both laptops and one digital camera.
-The devices were taken to Tucson and delivered to John Owens, an ICE Computer Forensic Examiner at 11 PM that night.
+The devices were taken to Tucson and delivered to John Owens, an ICE computer forensics examiner at 11 PM that night.
 The camera was returned to the Cottermans as there was no evidence of contraband found.
 However, on April 8, Agent Owens' forensic examination turned up approximately 75 images of child pornography on Howard Cotterman's computer.
 Agent Owens called the Cottermans that night, asking Howard Cotterman for assistance opening the password protected files.
 Howard Cotterman agreed to come in the next day, but only his wife showed up to pick up the other laptop.

 It was later discovered that Howard Cotterman boarded a flight to Mexico on April 9, 2007, with a final destination of Sydney, Australia.
 On April 11, 2007, Agent Owen was able to break the computer security and discovered 378 more images of child pornography.
-Cotterman was indicted on June 27, 2007 for several charges related to child pornography and unlawful flight to avoid prosecution.
+Cotterman was indicted on June 27, 2007, for several charges related to child pornography and unlawful flight to avoid prosecution.
 He was arrested by Australian law officials and delivered to the U.S. Marshals Service on March 31, 2008.